 Constantly Turning On

 If your system is always running, more importantly if it’s not producing much cool air, then you likely have a problem.
 It may be something that’s easy to fix with a seasonal tune-up, but it could also be a signal that your AC has to work harder to keep you cool and comfy and that results in wasted energy and wasted money.

 If your air conditioning system starts producing strange noises, there could be a problem.
 Higher pitched noises might mean an issue with one of the motors.
 Rattling noises may mean a part got loose.
 Don’t take any chances.
 Call a professional to take a look and decide if it’s a problem worth repairing or if it is going to end up being an ongoing issue.

 Signs of Aging

 Similar to everything (and everyone), the older something gets, the weaker it eventually gets.
 Is your AC not cooling as well as it did a few years ago?
 Are certain rooms cooler or warmer than others?
 Is it taking longer to get your home cool?
 These can be typical signs of an aging system.
-If your system is having a hard time and is getting close to or over 10 years in age, call Service Experts Heating & Air Conditioning and 614-334-3192 for a free in-home estimate and ask about our current rebates on energy-efficient air conditioners.
+If your system is having a hard time and is getting close to or over 10 years in age, call Stevenson Service Experts and 614-334-3192 for a free in-home estimate and ask about our current rebates on energy-efficient air conditioners.